 "Wait," Ivy's ears perked excitedly, "She's going to be staying here in St Louis to help out?"

 "Yes," the white cat answered, earning a happy giggle from her goddaughter.
 "She'll be staying with me for a while.
-Hopefully with her help the Lackadaisy will be back to its full glory.
-Well, almost."
+Hopefully with her help, the Lackadaisy will get some decent business again."
 With a sad sigh, the southern belle glanced at her late husband's portrait before turning back to her audience.

 "Well I guess that's enough for one morning.
 Missy, I'll show you to your room and let you get settled in.
-Later, Rocky can give you the tour and you can meet everyone.
+Later, Rocky can give you the tour and you can meet everyone else.
 And Ivy, weren't you supposed to be watching the café?"

 "Oops!" the girl gasped.
 "I'll see you later Missy!" she cried, rushing out the door and down the stairs.

 "Alright, I'll leave you ladies alone then.
 See ya tonight."
 With a big grin and a tilt of his hat, the gray tabby took his leave.